 In principle, the UK follows a similar rationale.
 The fact sheet released in December 2023 stated that the new policy’s goal was to ensure people can financially support their families, while the government’s response to a public petition in January 2024 argued that the new threshold prevents families from becoming a burden to the British taxpayer and facilitates their integration into British society.
 However, the Home Office has not defined what constitutes a burden to the state or what it means for someone to support their family, nor how the current way of measuring income aligns with these aims.

 The new UK proposal stands out in relation to the previous threshold and other countries’ policies for linking the minimum income requirement to the level of skilled salaries.
 For instance, the Home Office fact sheet stated that the £29,000 requirement aligns with the 25th percentile of earnings for jobs at the skill level of RQF3, which refers to jobs requiring A-level or equivalent education.
 Still, the reasoning behind tying the threshold to RQF3 jobs remains unclear.
-If the policy aimed to ensure that family visa sponsors can support their families, setting the threshold at £38,700 in phase 3 would imply that around 70% of the UK population (see Table 1) is currently unable to support themselves financially without relying on state assistance.
+If the policy aimed to ensure that family visa sponsors can support their families, setting the threshold at £29,000 would imply that around half of the UK population (see Table 1) is currently unable to support themselves financially without relying on state assistance.

 Comparisons to other countries must consider not just the level of the threshold but also how it is implemented.
 The UK’s rules on what sources of income count towards the threshold are stricter than in other countries.
 For instance, Spain, the Netherlands, and Sweden allow sponsors to include assets as a source of income; in the UK, only cash savings exceeding £16,000 are considered.
 In Spain and the US, the partner’s foreign income also counts towards the threshold, and in the US, applicants who, even then, are unable to meet the requirement can enlist a joint sponsor.
 In contrast, only the citizen’s or permanent resident’s income is recognised in the UK.